ZEBAAFROZ/ZEBAAFROZ/README.md

 <h1 align="center">Hi 👋, I'm Zeba Afroz</h1>
 <h3 align="center">Hello there!
 I'm excited to connect with you through my GitHub profile.
 As a passionate and curious researcher with a strong foundation in machine learning and deep learning, I've embarked on an incredible journey to explore the realms of Artificial Intelligence.</h3>

-- 🔭 I’m currently working on Multimodal eXplainable AI
+- 🔭 I’m working on a Computational social system (Propaganda).
-- 🎓 Studies for Master's of Artificial Intelligence at Nitttr, Chandigarh
+- 🎓 Pursuing PhD from Indraprastha Institute of Information Technology Delhi.
 - 👯 I’m looking to collaborate on open source projects